jacinator/second-darkness/README.md

 There are a lot of factions and some of them are quite strong (Mordor or Gondor), while others are quite weak (Beornings or the Ents).

+I have no rights to any of this nor am I trying to recreate this for general distribution, I am merely using this as a combination of two of my passions, namely <em>The Lord of the Rigns</em>
+and Python.

 Have fun with this, and leave a comment or an issue or something.

 God bless,<br>